A NOT ALWAYS

 A Brief Story

-Nez Percé, Chief Joseph and his Warrior Chief Brother, Olikut led their people on an 1800 mile 'walk' towards Canada.
+Nimi'puu (People of the Hearts Blood), Chief Joseph and his Warrior Chief Brother, Olikut led their people on an 1800 mile 'walk' towards Canada.
 With only 250 warriors, Olikut never lost a battle (seven in total), holding off 5,000 well-armed cavalry as they raced for freedom.
-Chief Joseph only stopped because his people were starving.
+Chief Joseph stopped 40 miles from the bordered because his people were starving.
+Some, however, did make it into Canada.

 In the early years of post-European contact (up to 1812), Indigenous fighting forces were courted unashamedly as allies by the French and English.
 They were badly needed as Turtle Island was being conquered and settled.
 All bets were off after 1812 - this was the last major battle between warring European factions.
 Native people were almost immediately abandoned because they were no longer useful.

-Native people were conquered for a variety of reasons including: lack of immunity to European Diseases; Destruction of Food; Downfall of the Matriarchy; Warfare against an enemy with superior supplies and armaments; Land Appropriation (often achieved by the deliberate introduction of alcohol and small pox infected blankets to Native people); Imposition of Christinaity, Indian Act, Residential Schools.
+Native people were conquered for a variety of reasons including: lack of immunity to European Diseases; Destruction of Food; Downfall of the Matriarchy; Warfare against an enemy with superior supplies and armaments; Land Appropriation (often achieved by the deliberate introduction of alcohol and small pox infected blankets); Imposition of Christianity, Indian Act, Residential Schools, 60's Scoop.
 All of these oppressive tactics deprived generations of Native people from living their culture as they had for so many thousands of years.

 A commonly asked question: Could not a united Native front have prevented a European invasion?
 The answer is quite simply that the tribes were too different culturally and lived too far apart on a vast land mass to fight together as a cohesive unit.
 Moreover, years of disease and starvation had decimated many tribes.
 There were rare occasions, however, when large fighting forces were amassed such as the Battle at Rosebud Creek and the Little Big Horn River in 1876 (over 7,000 warriors) in which the Lakota and Cheyenne warriors triumphed.
 The triumphs were short-lived, however as the United States cavalry who really hated to lose (an attitude that continues to this day!) were relentless in their pursuit of annihilating the Natives.